QueenBuilds/my_learning_journey/README.md

-# my_learning_journey
-My first repository to track my Python and Data Science learning progress.
+# My Learning Journey 🚀

+Welcome to my profile!
+I am a beginner taking my first steps into the world of AI and Data Science.
+I am building in public to track my progress and stay consistent.

+## 🎯 My Goals
+- Learn the basics of Python 🐍
+- Understand Data Analysis with Pandas and NumPy
+- Build my first simple Machine Learning model

+## 📅 Log
+- **Today:** Created my GitHub account and set up this repository!